The Import Contacts function can be used for three (3) primary purposes:

 The first screen of the import wizard contains a section for Import Options.
 These options are represented by two (2) checkboxes - a checkbox for Update and a checkbox for Delete.

-To prepare for importing New Accounts and Contacts into your database, simply leave the Update and Delete checkboxes UNCHECKED.
-Next, upload the file you wish to import by clicking “Choose File,” then click “Next” at the bottom of the page to continue.
+To import New Accounts and Contacts into your database, you simply leave the Update and Delete checkboxes UNCHECKED.

-To prepare for importing Account and/or Contact information in order to mass update information that is already in the system, you must CHECK the Update Checkbox.
+To import Account and/or Contact information in order to mass update information that is already in the system, you must CHECK the Update Checkbox.
 (Leave the Delete checkbox unchecked).

 The fields contained in your import file only need to be the fields that will a) identify the record to update and b) the fields you are updating.
 You do not need to have any other fields/columns in the import file.

 If you are updating fields that belong only to Account records, then the fields you need in the import file to identify the record are the AccountID field, and the Account Name field.
 The other fields in your import file will be the fields you want to update.

 An example import file being setup in a spreadsheet to update an Account record would resemble the following: